junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 <br>

 In the next ten seconds, everything happens so fast that every second is stretched and split into a million microseconds, and in each single one of them, something important is happening.
-No one has time to think or react, only by the pure instincts and subconsciousness.
-It's only possible to understand what has happened in the eyes of a higher-dimension entity, in a slow motion rewatch.
+No one has time to think or react, all actions are controlled only by pure instincts and immediate subconsciousness.
+It's only possible to understand what has happened in the eyes of a higher-dimension entity, in a slow-motion rewatch.

 **Second 1:**